emi420/whatsapp-location-parser/docs/README.md

 ## How to use it?

-1. Export a WhatsApp chat with shared locations (it gives you a .zip with a .txt inside it)
+1. Export a WhatsApp chat with shared locations
-2. Upload the .txt to this page
+2. Upload the .zip file to this page
 3. It will extract all the locations and display them on a map, together with the message that follows each location.
 4. You can also download the locations + messages as a GeoJSON file from there